The Rites and Sacraments of the Lutheran Church

 First Communion

-Because we believe Holy Communion is the true body and blood of our Lord Jesus Christ given for the forgiveness of our sins, we invite all students 7 years older and above to complete a semester long First Communion course.
+Because we believe Holy Communion is the true body and blood of our Lord Jesus Christ given for the forgiveness of our sins, we invite all students 7 years older and above to complete a year long First Communion course.
 In this time they learn what Holy Communion is, the gift of it, and how to receive it.

-STudent Confirmation
+Student Confirmation

 Confirmation is a three-year discipleship program focused on helping young people (6th-8th graders) deepen their personal faith identity in Christ and His Church.
 It is a process undertaken during a significant point in a young persons development into adulthood and culminates in the Rite of Confirmation where they affirm their baptismal faith before the congregation.